-The District's current net position increased 5% from FY 2021 to FY 2022 due to revenues in excess of expenses.
-Enrollment has been decreased in the current year.
+The District's current net position increased by 14% from FY 2023 to FY 2024 due to revenues in excess of expenses.
+Enrollment has decreased in the current year.

 One of the primary sources of revenue for the District is an allocation received from the State of South Dakota.
-The state aid funding formula for the year ended June 30, 2022 is based on a target statewide average salary and benefits for teachers, with a target student-to-teacher ratio to determine the number of teachers funded, based on the District's fall enrollment.
+The state aid funding formula for the year ended June 30, 2024 is based on a target statewide average salary and benefits for teachers, with a target student-to-teacher ratio to determine the number of teachers funded, based on the District's fall enrollment.
 Local effort is applied against this total need amount to determine the state aid.

-Enrollment has declined by 5.92% over the past five years and decreased by 0.3% from 2020-21 to 2021-22.
+Enrollment has declined by 7.64% over the past five years and decreased by 2.43% from 2022-23 to 2023-24.
 Contributing to the decline was the increase in open enrollment out of the District and homeschool.